mqtthiqs/at-doc/docs/modules/control.md

 ## Context

-Atelier's modules expose parameters to the user that are mostly technical in nature (Pitch, Window, Spread...).
+_Atelier_'s modules expose parameters to the user that are mostly technical in nature (Pitch, Window, Spread...).
 Often, controlling a patch in a specific perceptual or artistic way involves moving several controls at once, in various proportions; this is where _Control_ comes into play.
 At its core, it is a single slider, **Value:** when moved up or down, all its destination parameters move up or down by as much, taking modulation range into account.
 Therefore, patch-programming a complex macro-control amounts to connecting a Control to several parameters and adjusting each connection's modulation range, and mapping it to e.g. a MIDI controller:

 _[Screenshot]_